SkillsFundingAgency/das-notifications/README.md

 ## Security ##

-The API uses JWT bearer tokens to enforce authorised access to the API methods.
-Callers must present a bearer token that contains appropriate permissions.
+The API uses Azure Active Directory to enforce authorised access to the API methods.
+When not running locally, callers must have a valid client id and secret.

 Supported permissions are:

     SendEmail
     SendSMS

-The token should be passed in an `authorization` header and prefixed with `bearer `, for example:

-    Authorization:bearer <token>

-Note that tokens can viewed using an online tool such as the one at [http://jwt.io](http://jwt.io "online JWT viewer")